ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 }
 ```

-To ensure the header or footer is displayed, the margin must be big enough to accommodate it.
+To ensure that the header or footer is displayed, the margin must be big enough to accommodate it.

 It is possible to use predefined elements like `pageNumber` in the example above &mdash; for more details, refer to the [converter’s documentation](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Header-and-footer).